-If your doctor thinks you have a polyp you may have a biopsy.
-This means the doctor takes a sample and analyses it under a microscope.
+If your doctor thinks you have a polyp, you might have a biopsy.
+This means the doctor takes a sample of the polyp for laboratory analysis under a microscope.

-If the polyp is difficult to reach, your doctor may suggest a different procedure.
-Or you may have an endoscopy to get the biopsy.
+If the polyp is difficult to reach, you might need an endoscopy to get the biopsy or your doctor may suggest a different procedure.

 Treatment will depend on: